Saudi Arabia wants you to come on vacation

 (CNN) — Saudi Arabia has long been seen as off-limits for international tourists.
-But now the country is opening up to fully international visitors for the first time.
+But now the country is opening up fully to international visitors for the first time.

 Details of the new visa scheme will be announced Friday at an event in Ad-Diriyah, on the outskirts of Riyadh.